symfony/symfony-docs/workflow.rst

     configures the marking store according to the "type" by default, so it's preferable to not configure it.

-    A single state marking store use a string to store the data.
-A multiple state marking store use an array to store the data.
+    A single state marking store uses a string to store the data.
+A multiple state marking store uses an array to store the data.

 .. tip::